sinsunsan/archiref_wiki/angular-directives.md

 * https://docs.angularjs.org/guide/directive
 * http://www.sitepoint.com/practical-guide-angularjs-directives/

+### Best pratice to create directive
-> In order to avoid collisions with some future standard, it's best to prefix your own directive names.
+* In order to avoid collisions with some future standard, it's best to prefix your own directive names.
+* Unless your template is very small, it's typically better to break it apart into its own HTML file and load it with the templateUrl option.

 ### Standard directives